thomluther/ha-anker-solix/INFO.md

 The data on the cloud that can be retrieved via the Api is refreshed only once per minute.
 Therefore it is recommended to leave the integration refresh interval set to the default minimum of 60 seconds, or increase it even further when no frequent updates are required.
 Refresh intervals are configurable from 30-600 seconds, but less than 60 seconds will not provide more actual data and just cause unnecessary Api traffic.
 During each refresh interval, the power sensor values will be refreshed, along with the actual system configuration and available end devices.
 There are more end device details available showing their actual settings, like power cut off, auto-upgrade, schedule etc. However, those details reqiure much more Api queries and therefore are refreshed less frequently.
 The device details refresh interval can be configured as a multiplier of the normal data refresh interval.
 With the default options of the configured account, the device details refresh will run every 10 minutes, which is typically by far sufficient.
 If a device details update is required on demand, each end device has a button that can be used for such a one time refresh.
 However, the button will re-trigger the device details refresh only when the last refresh was more than 30 seconds ago to avoid unnecessary Api traffic.

 The refresh options can be configured after creation of an integration entry.
-Following are the default options.
+Following are the default options:

+![Options][options-img]

 ## Anker account limitation and usage recommendations

 Usage of the same Anker account in the integration and the Anker mobile app at the same time is not possible due to security reasons enforced by Anker.
 For more details refer to the Anker Account information in the [README](README.md).
 Therfore it is recommended to use a second account in the integration that has the power system shared as a member.
 For instruction to create a second account and share the system, see below.
+Following is the integration configuration dialog:

+![configuration][config-img]

 **Attention:**